darthinvader/daggerheart-tools/memory-bank/tasks/TASK005-character-mobile-display-and-editor.md

 Note (Aug 11, 2025): Deferred.
 We removed the Play Mode feature from the character sheet for simplicity.
 All sections remain visible; a future lightweight “condensed view” could be explored separately if needed.
 Also removed the BottomActionBar and extracted the section links bar (QuickJump) into `src/components/layout/quick-jump.tsx` with tighter mobile sizing.

+Note (Aug 11, 2025 - update): Per explicit user request, the top bar QuickJump was removed from the character sheet header because it was causing bugs and did not meet expectations.
+The user asked to record that this could not be implemented as desired under TASK005.

 Mobile polish

 22. Touch targets & spacing.